narengan/cis/security-events.md

- IP Address shows source IP of the web request Location shows country associated with the source of the web request Host shows the hostname of your server which has been accessed Date shows the timestamp of the event occurrence.
+ IP Address shows source IP of the web request Location shows country associated with the source of the web request Host shows the hostname of your server which has been accessed Date shows the day of the event occurrence.